evgenyneu/evgenii.com/blog/_posts/2016-09-16-testing-a-keychain-library-in-xcode.md

 tags: programming
 ---

 A Keychain is a secure storage in Apple devices used for keeping small bits of information like passwords.
 The testing of Keychain code has never been harder than in Xcode 8 and iOS 10.
-This tutorial shows *thirteen easy steps* (sorry for the sarcasm) that I needed to go through to make the unit tests work in the [Keychain Swift](https://github.com/marketplacer/keychain-swift).
+This tutorial shows *thirteen easy steps* (sorry for the sarcasm) that I needed to go through to make the unit tests work in the [Keychain Swift](https://github.com/marketplacer/keychain-swift) library.

 ## 1. Turn on signing in the app target